KpatterNYC/garden-3D-scene/README.md

 Iteration was the core of my development process in this project.
 I rarely got an object's scale, position, or lighting right on the first build.
 The development process involved placing an object, building the executable, reviewing the visual output, and tweaking the shader values or coordinate math.
 Iterative feedback was especially crucial when balancing the three-point lighting system so the scene felt like natural daylight without blowing out the textures.

-**How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?**
 Early in the course, my code was more procedural and hardcoded.
 As the milestones progressed to lighting and texturing, I shifted to a more declarative and organized state-machine approach.
 Before drawing a mesh, I set its state (texture, material, transformation) completely.
 This cleaner approach was the only way I could manage the complexity of rendering dozens of objects in the final milestone without severe bugs.

 ### How can computer science help me in reaching my goals?